 Children's adventures at Greys Court

 There's plenty to keep the children entertained at Greys Court.
-From hunting for bugs in the woods, to spotting fairy doors on one of the estate walks, find out about all Greys Court has to offer to the young adventurers.
+From hunting for bugs in the woods, to discovering our play area, find out about all Greys Court has to offer to the young adventurers.

-The Greys Fort play area has been moved to a different part of the estate.
-The children's play area can now be found in the den-building area, which is situated in the woodland just behind the tea-room.
+The children's play area can be found in the den-building area, which is situated in the woodland just behind the tea-room.

 The surrounding woodland has all the materials needed to create dens in the area; hunt for bugs in the undergrowth; build their own forts and let their imaginations run wild.